Serhiy Pashynskyi: Confrontation with Transparency International

 On 16 July 2016, the head of the Ukrainian branch of the Transparency International, Andriy Marusov, was attacked twice by unknown persons, as a result a laptop with archive data was stolen.
 Marusov stated that these events were not an accident, since the attackers addressed him by name.
-He linked the robbery to recent statements by the Chief Military Prosecutor of Ukraine Anatolii Matios and deputies close to Serhiy Pashynskyi who accused member of the board of Transparency International Ukraine, Vitaly Kasko, of “allegedly slowing down the investigation of [Serhiy] Kurchenko’s corruption.”
+He linked the robbery to recent statements by the Chief Military Prosecutor of Ukraine Anatolii Matios and deputies close to Pashynskyi who accused member of the board of Transparency International Ukraine, Vitaly Kasko, of "allegedly slowing down the investigation of [Serhiy] Kurchenko's corruption."

-In July 2017, Transparency International appealed for Serhiy Pashynskyi to refute false statements about failure of defense contracts.
+In July 2017, Transparency International appealed for Pashynskyi to refute false statements about failure of defense contracts.
 Earlier, TI demanded to disclose a Court decision, on the basis of which USD 1.5 billion were confiscated to the budget of Ukraine.
 This money was allegedly arrested on the accounts of former President of Ukraine Viktor Yanukovych and his entourage.

 Purchase of military equipment

 In April 2018, the website "NV" published an investigation in which it was claimed that the Ministry of Defense of Ukraine was involved in the allegedly inflated prices of outdated BMP-1 (produced in the 1980s) from the Polish company "Wtorplast", which received this equipment in the Czech Republic.
-It was claimed without evidence that Serhiy Pashynskyi and the first deputy secretary of the National Security and Defense Council Oleg Gladkovskiy were involved in this.
+It was claimed without evidence that Pashynskyi and the first deputy secretary of the National Security and Defense Council Oleg Gladkovskiy were involved in this.

-Minister of Defence Stepan Poltorak in an interview with the BBC said that “The information is not true, because the Ministry of Defense bought military vehicles for $169,000.
-According the information I read in the magazine, there was about $205,000”.
+Minister of Defence Stepan Poltorak in an interview with the BBC said that "The information is not true, because the Ministry of Defense bought military vehicles for $169,000.
+According the information I read in the magazine, there was about $205,000".

 Representatives of the Polish supplier company came to the parliamentary hearings on the mentioned issue for explanations, but the editor-in-chief of the website "NV" Vitaly Sych did not appear despite the invitation.
-Serhiy Pashynskyi and the Wtorplast company announced lawsuits against "NV" due to the damages caused by the publication.
+Pashynskyi and the Wtorplast company announced lawsuits against "NV" due to the damages caused by the publication.

 Criminal prosecution

 Oschadbank case

-In November 2002, the Prosecutor General of Ukraine accused Serhiy Pashynskyi of stealing $4 million in 1999-2000, as well as committing fraudulent transactions in obtaining loans from other banks.
+In November 2002, the Prosecutor General of Ukraine accused Pashynskyi of stealing $4 million in 1999-2000, as well as committing fraudulent transactions in obtaining loans from other banks.
 On 30 November 2002, the Pechersky court of Kyiv, within the framework of the criminal case, issued a sanction for taking Pashynskyi into custody.
 He was arrested on suspicion of embezzling the funds of Sberbank of Ukraine, intended to compensate Soviet deposits to citizens who have reached the age of 80.
 Charges were raised under article 191, part 5, and article 222, part 2 of the Criminal Code of Ukraine (appropriation of someone else's property in especially large amounts by abuse of office; fraud).
 On 6 February 2003, the Appeal Court of Kyiv released Pashynskyi under a restriction of travel order.
 According to the Ukrayinska Pravda, Yulia Tymoshenko personally came to the Lukyanivska Prison to take out Pashynskyi, whom the investigation allegedly wanted to re-arrest.